 Ideally, a scouting visit to the project site is preferred because it contributes to a more defined shot-list.
 Having this clarity usually makes the photoshoot go more smoothly.
-Given that so much of architectural photography is about “chasing the sun”, our scouting visit also allows for a clear sense of where the sun is going to be throughout the day.
+Given that so much of architectural photography is about “chasing the light”, our scouting visit also allows for a clear sense of where the sun is going to be throughout the day.
 This, in turn, helps me to plot out the best times of day to capture each photograph.

 If a scouting visit can’t be arranged, that’s OK, as I always spend a good chunk of time doing a walk-through of the project on the day of the photoshoot – hopefully with yourself.
 Doing this allows me to see the elements you described in our initial conversation.
 As for sun position, I use an app that calculates its path at a given location and time.

 My fee structure is based on the following core elements:

 Creative Fee – This covers the time, skill and effort involved in completing the photoshoot and includes: pre-photoshoot tasks such as any meetings I might have with you, scouting the project location, pulling together creative briefs and creating a shot-list.
 The creative fee is quoted at either a ‘per day’ or ‘per half-day’ basis.

 Full day photoshoots typically yield anywhere from 10-15 images captured for each full day, on-site.
 Half-day shoots are perfect for clients who want to capture a smaller project, where only a handful of images are required.